-Noelle Deleon is an Interdisciplinary Artist originating from Houston,Texas.
+Noelle Deleon is an Interdisciplinary Artist residing in Houston,Texas.

-AS AN ARTIST AND WRITER , HER artistic practice centers the dissection of social studies, with a focus on the importance of black history AND THE ARTS.
+AS AN ARTIST AND WRITER , HER practice centers the ANALYZATION AND dissection of artistic expression, black history AND THE ARTS.

 IN 2019, SHE BEGAN HER JOURNEY AS AN ARCHIVIST, WITH A FOCUS ON THE CULTURAL SIGNIFICANCE OF FEMME QUEEN CATEGORIES.